-Recclesia's historic metalwork team is experienced in a range of conservation techniques for treating and repairing historic architectural metalwork, as well as being very capable fabricants of new metalwork to complement existing or as a contemporary addition.
+Recclesia's metal conservation team is experienced in a range of specialist techniques for treating and repairing historic architectural metalwork, as well as being capable makers of new metalwork to complement existing or as a contemporary addition.

-Our team has completed some very complex conservation and repair work to all sorts of architectural metalwork.
-Recclesia’s key philosophy is to minimise harmful and intrusive interventions and sits at the heart of our conservation ethos.
+Our team has completed complex conservation and repair work to all sorts of architectural metalwork.
+Recclesia’s key philosophy is to minimise harmful and intrusive interventions, an approach that sits at the heart of our conservation ethos.

 Some of our key historic metal object conservation areas include statuary, bronzes, cast iron, wrought iron, and architectural metalwork including glasshouses, roof-lanterns, domes, windows and canopies.
 Our team has completed metal conservation works on projects ranging from wrought iron gates and bronze statuary, to large historic steel casement windows.
-We also fabricate and install bespoke protective guards for stained glass windows, counting Chester and Bangor Cathedrals amongst our clients.
+We also fabricate and install bespoke protective guards for stained glass windows.

 All of the work our team carries out is preceded by careful analysis, research, and consultation with stakeholders, owners, or clients.
 As with all of our conservation specialisms, all of the techniques and materials we utilize during works are fully documented.